clux/facemaulers/east/ideas.md

 Not like a puzzle (with a correct solution), but like a playground.
 Lava, rickety bridges, summonable monster.
 Make things intuitive, at birds eye level.
 Airship battle over a volcano is dangerous, but let them do it.

+## Felgolos slow conversion to a ghost dragon
+GHOST DRAGON: CC170

 ## Intro
 Mordecai + artemis back.
 Cameron there?